 For example, here’s how PPT recovery works with Disk Drill, one of the most popular data recovery software apps for Mac:

 Step 1.
-Install Disk Drill
+Download and install Disk Drill for Mac.

 First, you need to download Disk Drill and install it on your Mac by dragging the app into the Applications folder.
 Disk Drill is a small application, so it doesn’t require much storage space.

 Step 2.
-Scan Your Mac
+Scan Your Mac for deleted files.

 Next, launch Disk Drill and give it a second to recognize all storage devices connected to your Mac.
 Click the recover button next to the storage device on which your PPT files were stored to begin a scan.

 Step 3.
-Filter the Scan Results
+Filter the Scan Results.

 When Disk Drill is finished scanning the storage device, you can filter the scan results to display only documents.
 You can further narrow down the scan results by displaying only files of a certain size or files that have been deleted within the last X days, weeks, months, or years.

 Step 4.
-Select Your PPT Files
+Select Your Powerpoint Files.

 If you’re working with PowerPoint files on a regular basis, it’s very likely that Disk Drill will find a very large number of them, including corrupted PowerPoint files, AutoRecover PowerPoint files, and more.
 Instead of recovering them all, you can click the preview icon and select only the PPT files you actually want to get back.

 Step 5.
-Recover the Selected PPT Files
+Recover the Selected Powerpoint Files.

 With all missing PPT files selected, you can click the Recover button and specify the recovery directory.
 For best recovery results, select a directory located on a different storage device than the one from which you’re recovering the deleted PPT files.